 The second thing that has inspired my cooking lately is Pinterest and the fact that more people are cooking from scratch, using healthy, whole food ingredients.
 And the pictures are amazing!
 I wonder if people will look back in 20 years and say, “Hey, remember when home cooks decided they were food experts and everyone was taking pictures of their food and starting food blogs?”
 Who knows, maybe it will still be a thing…

 In the spirit of sharing one of my favorite dishes with you, I developed my own low carb recipe for Aloo Gobi with roasted mixed vegetables: cauliflower, green beans, and mushrooms.
 To keep the mixture moist in the oven, I used tomato puree as the flavor medium for the masala (a mixture of spices).
-Instead of standing in front of a hot saute pan cooking, this healthy low carb vegetable dish, just mix it all together and pop it in the oven or toaster oven in the Summer.
+Instead of standing in front of a hot stove, this healthy low carb vegetable dish cooks in the oven.

-This low carb roasted vegetable masala is perfect for a simple side of chicken or fish, which can cook with the vegetables as a sheet pan meal or be cooked separately (grilled is perfect!).
-I have also enjoyed leftover vegetable masala with my morning eggs!
+These low carb roasted vegetables are perfect for a simple side of chicken or fish, which can cook with the vegetables as a sheet pan meal or be cooked separately (grilled is perfect!).
+I have also enjoyed leftover roasted vegetables with my morning eggs!
 Yummy!
 But because the vegetables are so flavorful, it’s best to let them be the star.
 Serve with a dry Reisling if you desire.

-This terrific Roasted Vegetable Masala is 6 net carbs per serving
+These terrific Indian Roasted Vegetables are 6 net carbs per serving

 - 8 ounces cauliflower (1/2 a medium - large head)